 By optimizing these reaction conditions, our chemists can achieve the desired result to meet your requirement.

-The reaction rate of almost all reactions increases as the temperature rises because system temperature causes the increase of the average kinetic of its constituent particles and leads to more frequently particles collision per unit time, which can increase the speed of response.
+The reaction rate of almost all reactions increases as the temperature rises because system temperature causes the increase of the average kinetic of its constituent particles and leads to more frequent particles collision per unit time, which can increase the speed of response.
 Moreover, in systems with more than one reaction, different products can be produced with the same reactants at different reaction temperature.

 Two substances will react with each other only on the condition that their constituent particles (molecules, atoms or ions) are in contact.
 The reaction rate will be zero if no any contact between two substances.
 The more particles collision, the higher the frequency of reaction occurs.
 Therefore, the reaction rate increases usually with the increase of reactant concentration.